Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - table: `string`
-  >the name of the table to be checked
+  >The name of the table to be checked.

 - id: `number`
-  >the row to be checked
+  >The row to be checked.

 Return type: `boolean`